No3371/StatePatternCSharp/README.md

 }
 ```

-A state is a child class of StateMachine<T>.State, there are 3 methods must be implemented:
+A state is a child class of StateMachine<T>.State, there are 3 methods that must be implemented:

 - `OnEntered` is executed whenever the StateMachine switched the active state to it.
 - `Update` is executed whenever the StateMachine's Update() get successfully called.
-- `OnLeaving` is executed whenever the StateMachine switched away from it to other state.
+- `OnLeaving` is executed whenever the StateMachine switched away from it to another state.

 The method signatures are long and complex, this is how it is after several attempts to refactor across several years.
-As long as you utilize your IDE and not hand-typing everything it should not be a problem.
+As long as you utilize your IDE and do not hand-typing everything it should not be a problem.

-For `Init` state, we do everything is required to initialize the game, Assuming the sync `SetupStuff()` and an async `SetupAsyncStuff()` are all we need, we keep the state updated and `ChangeState<InMainMenu>` when we know that we are good to go.
+For `Init` state, we do everything required to initialize the game, Assuming the sync `SetupStuff()` and an async `SetupAsyncStuff()` are all we need, we keep the state updated and `ChangeState<InMainMenu>` when we know that we are good to go.

 In the `ChangeState<InMainMenu>` call, the machine will call `Init.OnLeaving` then `InMainMenu.OnEntered`.

-Noted that there's no return for these method.
-For `Update()`, this means we can have statements after  a `ChangeState()` call, but always return after `ChangeState()` call should makes it easier to maintain.
+Noted that there's no return for these methods.
+For `Update()`, this means we can have statements after a `ChangeState()` call, but always returning after `ChangeState()` call should make it easier to maintain.

 That's all.
 Well, at least for basic usage of the framework, you are good to go.
-Keep reading if you are interested in complete features  some practical examples.
+Keep reading if you are interested in all features and some practical examples.

 ### Parameters

-All `ChangeState` methods takes an optional `object parameter`, it will be passed along to both the from/to states.
+Both `ChangeState()` implementations take an optional `object parameter`, which will be passed along to both the from/to states.
 This allows states to know more about a transition.

 The parameter is of type `object`, this means anything can be passed.
-For example, pass an Exception to a Game.Exiting state, we can add some code to upload the error stack trace to out server.
+For example, pass an Exception to a Game.Exiting state, we can add some code to upload the error stack trace to remote servers.

 The recommended practice is to switch on the object: